Bhog Vegetable Tarkari

 - The secret to a great bhog tarkari is using pure cow ghee; it provides that authentic festive aroma.

-- Adding a small amount of roasted cumin powder at the end can provide a magnifique and more intense aroma to the recipe.
+- Adding a small amount of roasted cumin powder at the end can provide a and more intense aroma to the recipe.

-Nutritional Information(Per 250g)
+Nutritional Information(Per 1 serving)

 185 kcal